BobbyMachungusII/BobbyMachungusII/README.md

 ---

 **Firehouse** : A project where a small team and I had to design a Windows Forms application themed around a fire department, offering a multitude of services.
-Using an integrated database, the user could allocate firefighters to missions automatically based on their availability and skills, retrieve information on the different vehicles assigned to the various departments, and more!
+Using an integrated database, the user could allocate firefighters to missions automatically based on their availability and skills, retrieve the different vehicles assigned to the various departments, and more!

 ---